 - After the procedure is complete, the dentist will explain what was found on the x-rays in the dental office, if they were able to obtain them, and then what they found on the intraoperative x-rays, and what work was done during the procedure as a result.

-- Please note that the dentists may or may not come out after the x-rays are taken in the OR to tell you what they found and what they will do.
+- Please note that the dentists will not exit the OR after the x-rays are taken to tell you what they found and what they will do.
 This is to save time and ensure that your child is not under anesthesia any longer than is medically necessary.

 - When prepared, your child will be transported on the stretcher to the OR.

 - The child then is given a mask over their face with anesthesia gases for them to breathe, and they are usually sedated within 5-10 seconds.
 We call this “blowing up the balloon” because there is a colored bag on the machine that moves in and out as the child breathes in the gases.